Pollen-lab/CrossPeak/README.md

 Mao, Y., Catacchio, C.R., Hillier, L.W. et al. A high-quality bonobo genome refines the analysis of hominid evolution.
 Nature 594, 77–81 (2021). https://doi.org/10.1038/s41586-021-03519-x
 Zev N. Kronenberg et al. ,High-resolution comparative analysis of great ape genomes.Science360,eaar6343(2018).DOI:10.1126/science.aar6343

+## Running CrossPeak

+### Running the example script:
+We provide an example Shell script that runs all of the CrossPeak and halLiftover steps with a single command: run_CrossPeak_example.sh.
+To run this script on the example dataset, users will need install CrossPeak and HAL and download the primate HAL file into the Exampe_datasets folder: https://www.dropbox.com/scl/fi/xp97bzed9tilmaluvllog/primates.hal?rlkey=vknl7zg0t36m3eb2d8d5tfo5c&st=z8gnao1x&dl=0 (note this file is ~30GB and may take a while to download).
+The file CrossPeak_parameters.R includes default parameters that we use to run the pipeline in our own hands so we recommend leaving this file unchanged for running the example dataset for the first time.

+### Running CrossPeak on your own dataset:
+ To run CrossPeak on your own dataset, you will need to modify the files run_CrossPeak_example.sh and CrossPeak_parameters.R to include the species in your analysis and your chosen parameters.
+The steps described below correspond to the steps listed in example script.
+Numbered steps take place in R while lettered steps (liftovers) require steps on the command line using HAL tools or other software.
+Steps 1-5 represent round 1 and steps 6-7 represent round 2 (described below).
+Numbered steps after a lettered step (for example, Step 2 which occurs after Step A) require bed files as input (specifics listed for each step below).
+If you use our recommended workflow with HAL and our example Shell script, correctly named files should be seamlessly imported and exported from R. If you use a different method for liftovers, then you will need to run the numbered R scripts individually and perform the lfitovers for lettered steps in the order described below, naming files accordingly.

-## Details
+## Method details
 Summary of the CrossPeak pipeline:
 ![CrossPeak Summary](README_figure/CrossPeak_summary.png)

 ### Preprocessing:
 CrossPeak takes as input a single peak set of summit-centered ATAC-seq peaks for each species in the analysis.
 The peak set can be generated with any tool, but the summits must be exactly centered with equal numbers of base pairs on either side (for example, peaks could be 501 bp in width with a 250-bp half-width).
 If using MACS2 with standard parameters, the peaks will need to be postprocessed to center the summits and chose a fixed width.
 If using CrossPeak with single cell ATAC-seq data with peaks called for each cell type, the user must choose whether they want one set of cross-species consensus peaks for each cell type (in which case the pipeline must be run once for each cell type) or whether they want one set of cross-species consensus peaks for the entire dataset, in which case they must collapse the peak sets for each cell type into one unified peak set across all cell types.
 We suggest using iterative overlap peak merging (https://www.archrproject.com/bookdown/the-iterative-overlap-peak-merging-procedure.html) for this purpose, which is implemented in packages like ArchR and ScenicPlus.
 CrossPeak does not currently include preprocessing functions as there are many options and users may prefer to use different tools for their own datasets, but this may change in future releases.

-### Running CrossPeak:
-We provide an example script run_CrossPeak_script.R and a small example dataset (in the Example_dataset folder) of human, chimpanzee, and macaque peaks that you can run to see how the pipeline works.
-To run CrossPeak on your own dataset, you will need to modify the script run_CrossPeak_script.R to include the species in your analysis and your chosen parameters.
-The steps described below correspond to the steps listed in this file.
-Numbered steps take place in R while lettered steps (liftovers) require steps on the command line using HAL tools or other software.
-Steps 1-5 represent round 1 and steps 6-7 represent round 2 (described below).
-Numbered steps after a lettered step (for example, Step 2 which occurs after Step A) require bed files as input (specifics listed for each step below), so the code will crash if these are not provided.
-When you run the script on your own dataset, you will need to stop at each lettered step and run that step on the command line, ensuring the output files are saved in the working folder before continuing.
-For your first run, we recommend running each step individually and checking the outputs before proceeding.

 #### Setup: Choose species and save data structures to working folder
 CrossPeak can work with any species for which you have an inferred ancestral genome, a way to lift over coordinates between individual species genomes and the ancestral genome, and a blacklist of regions to exclude.
 We currently provide bed files with blacklists for human, chimpanzee, and macaque.
 To modify the pipeline to work with other species: